Skip to content

 Remove items promptly and reshape while damp

-Pull your Tencel pieces out of the machine as soon as the cycle ends.
+Pull your microfiber-spandex blend pieces out of the machine as soon as the cycle ends.
 While the fabric is still damp, gently smooth and reshape each garment by hand to restore the original silhouette before it dries in a distorted position.
+Lightweight foundational pieces, such as the Stephanie Scoop Neck Tank Top, flatten out beautifully with simple fingertip smoothing when damp.

 Choose air drying for longevity and fit